testing-library/jest-dom/README.md

 ### `toBeInTheDOM`

-This allows you to assert whether an element present in the DOM or not.
+This allows you to assert whether an element present in the DOM container or not.
+If no DOM container is specified it will use the default DOM context.

+#### Using the default DOM container

 ```javascript
 // add the custom expect matchers once